 I have shown some of the political, racial, economic and religious factors that determined an immigrant’s status as he or she attempted to enter the U.S. But what happened next?
 How did one become American?
 And, especially in the great expansion of population between 1880 and 1920, how did non-Anglo-Saxon, non-Northern European, non-Protestant immigrants rise in status from conditionally white to fully white?
 They did so – and still do – by taking on WASP values, embodying the myth of the melting pot: individualism; work ethic; delay of gratification; restrained impulsivity in sexuality, culture and religion; positivity; celebration of youth; and, eventually, the sense of belonging to something greater than themselves.
 They gave up their ethnic identities and took on the mantel of nationalism.

-For some this involved converting to Protestantism and gradually joining those who were moving up the social/religious ladder, from Baptist to Methodist and upwards toward Presbyterian, if possible.
+For some this involved converting to Protestantism and gradually joining those who were moving up the social/religious/class ladder, from Baptist to Methodist and upwards toward Presbyterian, if possible.

 By 1940, most Japanese-Americans, primarily first- and second-generation, had taken on those values.
 But history made them into another special case.
 America fought a race war in the Pacific.